Rustam-Z/big-data/Big Data/big_data.md

 - **Hadoop YARN** = Yet another resource negotiator, YARN is a resource allocator which allocates resources to run your jobs.
 Manages the resources on the computing cluster, knows what nodes are available, heartbeat which keeps the cluster going.
 YARN in a nut shell has a master (Resource Manager = job tracker) and workers (Node manager = task tracker).
 - **Hadoop MapReduce**, programming model which allows us to process the data across the cluster. *Maps* transform the data in parallel across the cluster, *reducers* aggregate the data together.
 - **Apache Pig** - no need to write Python, Java code, high level API with SQL-like syntaxes.
-- **Apache Hive** - Apache Hive is a data warehouse software project built on top of Apache Hadoop for providing data query and analysis.
+- **Apache Hive** - `SQL query` Apache Hive is a data warehouse software project built on top of Apache Hadoop for providing data query and analysis.
 Hive gives an SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.
 Used mostly to make an analysis or report.
-- **Ambari** - sits on top of everything, tell info about cluster, and visualize a cluster, how much resources I am using.
+- **Ambari** - `Management and Monitoring`, sits on top of everything, tells info about Hadoop cluster, and visualize a cluster, how much resources I am using.
 Apache Ambari simplifies the management and monitoring of an Apache Hadoop cluster.
-- **Apache Spark** - alternative of MapReduce, very fast and effective, can handle SQL queries, handle streaming the data.
+- **Apache Spark** -  general framework for distributed computing that offers high performance for both batch and interactive processing, "alternative of MapReduce", very fast and effective, can handle SQL queries, handle streaming the data.
 Spark's data processing speeds are up to 100x faster than MapReduce.
 Because Spark processes and retains data in memory for subsequent steps. https://www.ibm.com/cloud/blog/hadoop-vs-spark

 - **Apache HBase** - Apache HBase is a NoSQL key/value store which runs on top of HDFS.
 - **Apache Storm** - working with the (streamed) data on real time (not a batch), data may come from sensors maybe.
-- **OOZIE** - workflow scheduling system to manage Hadoop jobs.
-It is like a CRON or AirFlow.
+- **Apache Oozie** `Work flow` Oozie is a scheduler which schedules Hadoop jobs and binds them together as one logical work.
 Oozie submit the job to yarn and yarn executes the job.
-Yarn give and manage resources to run those jobs and it does that for not only oozie jobs but many other things.
+Yarn give and manage resources to run those jobs and it does that for not only Oozie jobs but many other things.

-- **Sqoop** - data ingestion from external resources to HDFS for example.
-A connector between Hadoop and legacy data systems.
+- **Sqoop** - `data collection` from external resources to HDFS for example.
+It is manually used for importing and exporting data.
+Specifically, it can import data from external sources into related Hadoop components like HDFS, Hbase or Hive, and export data from Hadoop to other external sources.
+Sqoop supports such relational databases as Oracle, Netezza and MySQL.
-- **Flume** - web logs to cluster in real time for processing.
+- **Flume** - `data collection`, web logs to cluster in real time for processing.

 - **Apache Kafka** - collect data from cluster of pcs, web services and broadcast that to Hadoop cluster.
 Solves the problem of data ingestion.
-- **Apache ZooKeeper** coordinates with various services in a distributed environment. ...
-Apache Oozie is a scheduler which schedules Hadoop jobs and binds them together as one logical work.
+- **Apache ZooKeeper** `Coordination` Zookeeper is used for a cluster node configuration.
+It is a centralized service in Hadoop, which maintains configuration information, naming as provide distributed synchronization.
+Additionally, it provides group services, manages and coordinates a large cluster of machines.

-## Big Data Introduction
+## Big Data
 ### What is the Big Data?
 - Big data a massive volume of both structured and unstructured data which is very large and complex to process using traditional database and software techniques.
 - Big data is the digital trace.
 This digital trace is made up of all the data that is captured when we use digital technology.